 Cecilia Howison, the rich and well-known daughter of a prominent east Tennessee family, appears to be the perfect Southern girl: cultured, gracious, virginal.
 The actual lesbian she is feels restless and ready for something new.
 She finds it in a high mountain meadow.

 Airey Fitch is the mainstay of her family's hard-scrabble hill farm.
 She has no love for the Howisons or any their kind, who now are evicting the mountain folk to create a new national park.
 Despite them, she will hang on, despite them, she will seek a life for herself in music.

 It's 1931, the Depression is biting hard, and class differences are stark.
-Despite everything, Cecilia and Airey find themselves driven to emotional connections that only Cecilia knows are dangerous.
+In the face of everything, Cecilia and Airey find themselves building emotional connections that only Cecilia knows are dangerous.